Campus and Community Resources

-A Reporting Individual has many options, including seeking counseling or assistance from a confidential resource, making a report under this policy, and/or making a report to law enforcement.
-The University encourages prompt reporting of Prohibited Conduct to the Title IX coordinator and (where appropriate) to law enforcement.
-The University also recognizes that deciding among these options can be difficult and is a personal decision for each student.
+A Reporting Individual has many options, including seeking Supportive Measures, making a report under this policy, and/or making a report to law enforcement.
+The University encourages prompt reporting of Prohibited Conduct to the Title IX Coordinator and (where appropriate) to law enforcement.

 Meg Flaherty